9 Ways You Might Not Have Thought of to Pay for Massage School!

 8. Borrow from 401K/Retirement fund: Treat this like you were gaining a loan from a bank and pay it back with interest.

-9. Scholarships: Last on the list is scholarships.
-These may not pay the full tuition but can surely help with a chunk of it.
+9. Scholarships and Grants: These may not pay the full tuition but can surely help with a chunk of it.
 AMTA and ABMP both have annual events where you write in and explain why you want to be a massage therapist.
 Massage Warehouse also offers scholarships to students writing in.
 These can be found online or are frequently talked about in our open houses and anyone taking a tour.
-There are plenty other scholarships out there available if you check online, these can be a great help towards tuition.
+There are plenty other scholarships and grants available if you check online, these can be a great help towards tuition.